Testing Che-Theia plug-ins

 At the same time, the main instance of Che-Theia displays a Hosted Plugin message in the status bar.
 This element indicates the state of the hosted instance.
 After starting the hosted instance, main Che-Theia begins to watch the code changes.

 When you change something in your plug-in, you can switch to the hosted Che-Theia instance, refresh the page, and immediately see the results.

 When you run a hosted instance, the main Che-Theia instance opens the Output view.
 This view contains all the output from the

 yarn back-end process.
 It also contains the output of the back-end plug-in that is being developed.

 You can control the state of the hosted instance directly from the main instance.
-Click Hosted Plugin element in the status bar, and a context menu with the available actions is displayed.
-You can stop and restart the running hosted Che-Theia instance from the context menu.
-When a hosted instance is stopped, use the context menu to start it again.
+Click Hosted Plugin element in the status bar, and a pop-up menu with the available actions is displayed.
+You can stop and restart the running hosted Che-Theia instance from the pop-up menu.
+When a hosted instance is stopped, use the pop-up menu to start it again.